 Failure – The Best Teacher

 Today, I want to discuss my first and most significant failure and how it was the best-worst thing that could have happened to me professionally.
-Not to brag, but in general, I have always had a fairly high success rate with whatever I choose to pursue.
+Not to brag, but in general, I have always had a fairly high success rate with whatever I’ve chosen to pursue…

-However, that changed with Pino Napoli.
 My husband always had a desire to own his own business and as his partner and wife, I have supported that decision.
 Prior to our marriage, we agreed to live as though we had only one income and save the rest for our business endeavors.
 For ten years, we visited businesses for sale across the country and considered franchises or real estate ventures along the way.
 After a promising opportunity fell through, the broker reached out to us with another opportunity.
-Two business for sale by a single owner.
+Two businesses for sale by a single owner.
 The sale price so far beyond our budget that my initial response was, absolutely not.
 Fast forward through due diligence, attorneys, accountants, and trips, we closed on our new businesses and relocated for a second time to Florida.

-I would manage human resources, business development and manage employees.
+I would oversee human resources, business development, and manage the employees.
 My husband would manage field operations and finances.
 We were officially business partners.
 I will perhaps write about that experience in another post.
 I will say that running a business with your spouse when you have ideological differences makes for a wild ride.

 The Good